Berea-College-CSC-226/p01-SilasFair121221/Project Requirements.md

 ## ⚡️Project Overview

-1. Choose a homework asssignment, teamwork assignment, or example code.
+1. Choose a homework assignment, teamwork assignment, or example code.
 2. Reimplement the code in object-oriented style.
 3. Implement mouse or keyboard interaction via event handling.
 All interaction must be through the program, not the Python console.
 4. Add additional features to the project.